graza/cucumber-eclipse/CONTRIBUTING.md

 Feature:

-* cucumber.eclipse.feature - an Eclipse feature set that includes all of the above plugins.
+* cucumber.eclipse.feature - an Eclipse feature set that includes all of the above plugins except for the runner.

 Releasing
 =========